-- 8. Historically, SMEs have faced a range of barriers in accessing procurement opportunities and in winning contracts.
-These barriers include but are not limited to: contracting authorities being unaware of SMEs and the types of goods and services they can potentially provide, SMEs viewing the procurement process, often rightly, as overly bureaucratic, SMEs not having the capacity to bid for opportunities and compete with large business and the process of procurement often being undertaken on the basis of cost therefore ruling out the ability of SMEs to demonstrate their wider value. - 9.
-The Council's reviewed Procurement Strategy seeks to address these barriers and monitor its own performance going forwards.
+2.8.
+Historically, SMEs have faced a range of barriers in accessing procurement opportunities and in winning contracts.
+These barriers include but are not limited to;

-- 10. What is meant by 'local'?
-A supplier could be considered 'Local' where the organisation's operations are carried out within the same UK region as Rushmoor Borough Council (consisting of the nine counties of Buckinghamshire, East Sussex, Hampshire, the Isle of Wight, Kent, Oxfordshire, Berkshire, Surrey and West Sussex). - 11.
-This definition would have us consider any organisation within the Southeast region of the UK as being local.
+- contracting authorities being unaware of SMEs and the types of goods and services they can potentially provide; - SMEs viewing the procurement process as overly bureaucratic; - SMEs not having the capacity to bid for opportunities and compete with large business; and - the process of procurement often being undertaken on the basis of cost therefore ruling out the ability of SMEs to demonstrate their wider value. - 2.9.
+The Council's reviewed Procurement Strategy seeks to address these barriers and monitor performance in the number of contracts awarded to SMEs and VCSEs. - 2.10.
+In addition, the Council will, wherever possible, look to use local suppliers.
+A supplier can be considered 'local' where the organisation's operations are carried out within the same UK region as Rushmoor Borough Council (consisting of the nine counties of Buckinghamshire, East Sussex, Hampshire, the Isle of Wight, Kent, Oxfordshire, Berkshire, Surrey and West Sussex). - 2.11.
+This definition would have the Council consider any organisation within the Southeast region of the UK as being local.
 It would however be of greater benefit to the communities Rushmoor serves if the organisation is based within Rushmoor itself, or employs people from within Rushmoor.
 Although this is not always appropriate to consider during a procurement process, wherever possible it should form part of the assessment criteria.